Robert Henry Cain

-Major Robert Henry Cain VC TD (2 January 1909 – 2 May 1974) was a Manx recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Major Robert Henry Cain VC TD (2 January 1909 – 2 May 1974) was a British Army officer who was a recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Cain grew up on the Isle of Man and joined the Honourable Artillery Company in 1928.
-After working overseas he was given an emergency commission into the Army in 1940.
+After working overseas he was granted an emergency commission into the Army in 1940.
 He transferred to the South Staffordshire Regiment in 1942, and joined their 2nd Battalion, part of the British 1st Airborne Division.
-He saw action during the Allied Invasion of Sicily in 1943 and again during the Battle of Arnhem the following year.
+He saw active service during the Allied Invasion of Sicily in 1943 and again during the Battle of Arnhem the following year.
 During the battle Major Cain's company was closely engaged with enemy tanks, self-propelled guns and infantry.
 Cain continually exposed himself to danger while leading his men and personally dispatched as much enemy armour as possible.
 Despite sustaining several injuries he refused medical attention and for his gallantry he was awarded the Victoria Cross.

 Later in the war he took part in Operation Doomsday, where the 1st Airborne Division oversaw the German surrender in Norway.
 He left the army in late 1945 and returned to his pre-war job at Royal Dutch Shell.
 He died of cancer in 1974.

 Early life

 Robert Henry Cain was born in Shanghai on 2 January 1909.
-His parents were Manx and returned to the Isle of Man when he was young, where he was educated at King William's College.
-In 1928 Cain joined the Honourable Artillery Company, a unit of the Territorial Army (TA).
-The TA was the volunteer reserve force of the British Army and members continued in civilian work; Cain worked in Thailand and Malaya for Shell.
+His parents were Manx, and returned to the Isle of Man when he was young.
+He was educated at King William's College.
+In 1928, Cain joined the Honourable Artillery Company, a unit of the Territorial Army (TA).
+The TA was the volunteer reserve force of the British Army and members continued in civilian employment.
+Cain worked in Thailand and Malaya for Shell.
 He was placed on the supplementary reserve list on 12 February 1931.

 Second World War

-In April 1940, shortly after the start of the Second World War, Cain was given an emergency commission into the Royal Northumberland Fusiliers as a second lieutenant.
-In 1942, he was seconded to 2nd Battalion South Staffordshire Regiment before being temporarily promoted to the rank of major in April 1943—a position he would keep until being honourably granted the rank in 1945.
-The 2nd Battalion South Staffordshire Regiment was part of 1st Airlanding Brigade which landed in Sicily in July 1943 as part of Operation Ladbroke.
+In April 1940, shortly after the start of the Second World War, Cain was granted an emergency commission into the Royal Northumberland Fusiliers as a second lieutenant.
+In 1942, he was seconded to the 2nd Battalion South Staffordshire Regiment before being temporarily promoted to the rank of major in April 1943—a position he retained until the rank was formally confirmed in 1945.
+The 2nd Battalion South Staffordshire Regiment was part of 1st Airlanding Brigade, which landed in Sicily in July 1943 as part of Operation Ladbroke.
 In the same month, Cain took command of the battalion's B company.